Geraldton: HMAS Sydney memorial

 In May 2009, the memorial was recognised by the Australian government as being of national significance.

 Activities

-Geraldton has a Mediterranean climate with dry, sunny conditions and warm sea temperatures throughout the summer.
-Mean sea temperatures in the summer months (measured at 10m) are consistently above 22C, often exceeding 24C.
-Surface sea temperatures in summer regularly exceed 26C.

 The Geraldton foreshore area has pathways for walking, running, cycling, dog-walking, skateboarding and in-line skating.
 There are skate parks at Cape Burney, Maitland Park, Wonthella, Strathalbyn, Tarcoola Beach, Forrester and Drummond Cove.

 Farmers markets occur on Saturday from 8 am to 12 noon in Maitland Park on Cathedral Avenue and on Sunday at the Old railway station on the corner of Chapman Road and Forrest Street.

 4WD access is permitted on many beaches around Geraldton.
-Access points are usually labelled with information and cautions.
-Road rules apply and beaches are patrolled by local rangers.
-Non-compliance to road rules or entry into prohibited areas attracts significant penalties.
 Many beaches are impassable at times around high tide and during periods of ocean surges.
 At certain times of year, access may become impossible due to beach erosion.